SignPath/website/docs/documentation/crypto-providers/cryptoki.md

 > The reason is an [OpenSSL bug](https://github.com/openssl/openssl/issues/20161) which has been fixed in OpenSSL 3.0.9.
 > The issue results in _"http_exception occurred (error code= generic:168296454): Error in SSL handshake"_ errors.
 >
-> You need to replace the system's OpenSSL version with >= 3.0.9 or to use an isolated OpenSSL installation.
+> You need to replace the system's OpenSSL version with >= 3.0.9 or use an isolated OpenSSL installation.
 {:.panel.warning}

 ### Installation